Theorem – There is one and only one circle passing through three given non-collinear points | Class 9 Maths

 Step 2: Join PR and RQ.

-We know that the perpendicular bisector of a chord passes through the center.
+We know that the perpendicular bisector of a chord passes through the centre.
 So, we construct perpendicular bisectors of PR and RQ.

 Step 3: Take a compass.
 With point P as the pointy end and R as the pencil end of the compass, mark an arc above and below PR.
 Do the same with R as pointy end P as pencil end of the compass.